100 things to do in Outback Queensland

 98. Saving the best til’ last, be sure to meet an outback mate.
 After all, it’s the characters with their big smiles, warm hearts and gentle souls that really make this destination so loveable.

-99. Get your dose of cattle dog cuteness – the outback is working-dog territory and you’ll see ’em in the back of ute trays all over the place.
+99. Get your dose of cattle dog cuteness – the outback is the working-dog territory and you’ll see ’em in the back of ute trays all over the place.